 Carolyn has a Masters Degree from Flinders University where she won the inaugural Michael Crotty Award for an outstanding contribution in Primary Health Care.
 In 2001, Carolyn received the ACT Woman of the Year Award in recognition of her contribution to the promotion of women’s rights in the ACT.
 In 2009, in recognition of her human rights work, she was inducted into the Tasmanian Women’s Honour Roll, joining her late mother Wendy, who was posthumously inducted into the Roll in 2008 for services to education.
 In late 2009, Carolyn was selected as a Tasmanian finalist for the Australian of the Year Awards (Tasmania).
 On International Human Rights Day, in December 2013, Carolyn was announced as the winner of the National Human Rights Award [Individual] for her work for and with women and girls with disabilities at the national and international levels.
 Carolyn is based in Hobart, Tasmania.

-Jacinta (she/her) has worked in marketing and communications in various industries for over seven years.
-She completed a Bachelor of Business (Marketing and Management) at the University of Tasmania (UTAS) and has since developed her digital marketing and branding skills.
+Jacinta (she/her) lives on the lands of the Muwinina people of Nipaluna Country/ Hobart and is a mother of two.
+She completed a Bachelor of Business (Marketing and Management) at the University of Tasmania (UTAS) and has since developed her skills in digital marketing, graphic design, media, and accessible design.
+She is passionate about inclusive language and creating simple content.

 WWDA Youth Development Officer – Claire Bertholli